raysonlaroca/ufpr-amr-dataset/README.md

   number = {1},
   pages = {013023},
   year = {2019},
-  ISSN={1017-9909},
+  ISSN = {1017-9909},
   doi = {10.1117/1.JEI.28.1.013023},
 }
 ```

-You may also be interested in our **new research**, where we proposed an end-to-end approach for AMR in unconstrained scenarios and introduced the [Copel-AMR]](https://github.com/raysonlaroca/copel-amr-dataset) dataset:
+You may also be interested in our **new research**, where we proposed an end-to-end approach for AMR in unconstrained scenarios and introduced the [Copel-AMR](https://github.com/raysonlaroca/copel-amr-dataset) dataset:

-* R. Laroca, A. B. Araujo, L. A. Zanlorensi, E. C. de Almeida, D. Menotti, “Towards Image-based Automatic Meter Reading in Unconstrained Scenarios: A Robust and Efficient Approach,” IEEE Access, vol. 9, pp. 67569-67584, 2021. [[IEEE Xplore]](https://doi.org/10.1109/ACCESS.2021.3077415) [[arXiv]](https://arxiv.org/abs/2009.10181)
+* R. Laroca, A. B. Araujo, L. A. Zanlorensi, E. C. de Almeida, D. Menotti, “*Towards Image-based Automatic Meter Reading in Unconstrained Scenarios: A Robust and Efficient Approach*,” IEEE Access, vol. 9, pp. 67569-67584, 2021. [[IEEE Xplore]](https://doi.org/10.1109/ACCESS.2021.3077415) [[arXiv]](https://arxiv.org/abs/2009.10181)

 ## Contact